 About Our Classes

-Click here to see all Fall 2024 – Spring 2025 Concentrations and Classes.
+Click here to download a pdf with Fall 2026 – Spring 2027 Classes.

 LEGO Engineering and Robotics (FIRST LEGO League)

-Fourth through eighth graders can join a FIRST LEGO League Challenge team for the first half of the school year, then try out Vex Robotics in the second half.
+Fourth through eighth graders can join a FIRST LEGO League Challenge team for the first half of the school year, then try out Vex IQ Robotics in the second half.

 By middle school, our students are learning arduino and other electronics in addition to refining their 3D design and other maker skills.